mjvh80/SymWin/README.md

 To cycle options keep pressing the letter key, or use the arrow keys on the keyboard.
 You can also use the mouse to select a symbol.
 To go backwards, hold the ALT key in addition to the other keys.

+**IMPORTANT**
-This is just an initial rough version which is working well.
+This is just an initial rough version which is working well for me, but has some known issues.
 It works particularly well for Microsoft applications which use the Win32 Caret api (SetCaretPos in particular), other applications work but without positioning of the popup at the caret.
 Instead, the centre of the screen is chosen for these applications.

 It is possible to configure one's symbol settings, these will be saved on a per-user basis (see tasktray menu).